Paulsig007/portfolio_dev/client/README.md

 ## Credits

-A special thanks to Elizabeth Shipton for her article on how to apply a send email form in a react app.
+A special thanks to Elizabeth Shipton for her article on how to apply and send email form in a react app.
+To Shane Murphy for the css border styling insperation.
 Jordan Olguin (jordanolguin) and Will Brown (TrueWillB) for design inspirations.

 ## Questions?